 (a) The Federal Council of the Association may create categories of temporary membership which will allow the enrolment of members for fixed periods of time.

 (b) International members shall be admitted for the period during which they are contracted to perform services in Australia pursuant to a valid visa.
-At the end of the such period the member shall cease to be a member of the Association.
+At the end of such period the member shall cease to be a member of the Association.

-9 - ENTRANCE FEES
+9 - DELETED

-(a) Entrance fees shall be determined by the Board.

-(b) Additional entrance fees shall be payable where a member moves from one category to another or from one section to another.
-Where this occurs, and the member is admitted to the new category or section, the member shall pay the difference between the entrance fee previously paid by him or her and the entrance fee payable by new applicants coming within the category or section to which he or she has moved.
-Failure to pay such difference to the Association not later than eight weeks after an account or other written demand for its payment has been forwarded to the member shall render the member unfinancial.

-(c) Payment of all or part of the entrance fee may be waived, reduced or deferred by the Chief Executive, Branch Secretary or Regional Director.

 10 - SUBSCRIPTIONS

-(a) Unless relieved of the liability to do so by the Chief Executive, Branch Secretary or Regional Director under these rules, each member or person authorised to make subscription payments on their behalf, shall pay an annual subscription to the Association.
+(a) Unless relieved of the liability to do so by the Chief Executive or Regional Director under these rules, each member or person authorised to make subscription payments on their behalf, shall pay an annual subscription to the Association.
 Subscriptions shall be fixed each year by the Board no later than April 30 before the financial year in which the subscriptions are to be charged.

 (b) Subscriptions for members in any year shall fall due on the first day of July in that year and shall be payable in advance.
 They may be paid: